jeyan-s/Competitive-Programming-Solutions/Codefores Solutions/readme.md

 This repository contains my solutions to various Codeforces contests and educational rounds.
 Each directory represents a specific contest or round, and you can explore the solutions for individual problems within each directory.

+## Programming Languages

+My solutions for these contests are primarily written in C++ and Python.

 ## Contest Directories

 - [26) 2023-08-31-Educational Codeforces Round 154 (Rated for Div.
 2)](./2023-08-31-Educational%20Codeforces%20Round%20154%20(Rated%20for%20Div.%202)/)